angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

    Express server) rejects builds that have already been handled.
    _Note: A PR can contain multiple builds; one for each SHA that was built on CircleCI._

-7. **Prevent uploaded files from accessing anything outside their directory.**
+7. **Prevent hosted preview files from accessing anything outside their directory.**

-   Nginx (which is used to serve the uploaded artifacts) has been configured to not follow symlinks outside of the directory where the build artifacts are stored.
+   Nginx (which is used to serve the hosted preview) has been configured to not follow symlinks outside of the directory where the preview files are stored.

 ## Assumptions / Things to keep in mind

-- Other than the initial webhook trigger, which provides a build number, all requests for data come from the upload-server making requests to well defined API endpoints (e.g. CircleCI and Github).
+- Other than the initial webhook trigger, which provides a build number, all requests for data come from the preview-server making requests to well defined API endpoints (e.g. CircleCI and Github).
-  This means that any secret access keys need only be stored on the upload-server and not on any of the CI build infrastructure (e.g. CircleCI).
+  This means that any secret access keys need only be stored on the preview-server and not on any of the CI build infrastructure (e.g. CircleCI).

-- Each trusted PR author has full control over the content that is uploaded for their PRs.
+- Each trusted PR author has full control over the content that is hosted as a preview for their PRs.
   Part of the security model relies on the trustworthiness of these authors.

-- Adding the specified label on a PR and marking it as trusted, gives the author full control over the content that is uploaded for the specific PR (e.g. by pushing more commits to it).
+- Adding the specified label on a PR to mark it as trusted, gives the author full control over the content that is hosted for the specific PR preview (e.g. by pushing more commits to it).
   The user adding the label is responsible for ensuring that this control is not abused and that the PR is either closed (one way of another) or the access is revoked.